 I’m sharing here nine stages about mind technique I found from a book “Future Memory“.
 Also, I’m sharing my thoughts and experiences of practicing this technique.
 Perhaps my experiences and observations help you easier and faster to acquire use of this technique.
-Please find my comments in italic between sections below.
+Please find my comments in italic between sections here below.

 James Van Avery’s Future Memory Technique

 Developing future memory is a very exciting process, which requires persistence and patience.
 Expect results that will give you an incomparable reward.
 Do all of the exercises in order and don’t skip ahead!

 Sun Streak: “That’s right.
 Take time to relax and concentrate only to practicing this technique.
 The keywords here are “concentration” and “focus”.
 Before starting to practicing, I recommend to do some relaxing breathing for calming down and emptying your mind.”